-The number of participating KHOC classrooms has increased in each of the past four school years, with over 3,000 students throughout Alameda and Contra Costa Counties completing the program in school year 2015-16.
+The number of KHOC classrooms has increased in each of the past seven school years, with over 3,100 third grade students throughout Alameda and Contra Costa Counties participating in the program in school year 2018 - 2019.

-KHOC has also had impressive results over the past four years, as measured by a year-end survey.
-In school year 2015-16, most teachers said that KHOC lessons increased comfort with leading classroom activities outdoors (85%), and their skills teaching outdoors (71%).
+KHOC has had impressive results. as measured by a year-end survey.
+In school year 2018 - 2019, most teachers said that KHOC lessons increased comfort with leading classroom activities outdoors (90%), and their skills teaching outdoors (76%).

-Most (93%) agreed that participating in KHOC made their class want to spend more time being active outdoors, and 73% agreed they spent more time teaching outdoors this school year than they did the previous school year.
+Most (86%) agreed that participating in KHOC made their class want to spend more time being active outdoors. and 60% agreed they spent more time teaching outdoors this school year than they did the previous school year.

-Finally, 73% agreed that KHOC helped them to meet new Common Core curriculum standards.
+Finally, 78% agreed that KHOC helped them to meet curriculum standards.

-For more detail, download full reports on KHOC results from the past three school years:
+For more detail, download full reports on KHOC results from past school years:

 EBRPD’s aim is to include an ethnically and socio-economically representative sample of classrooms.
 We seek applications from urban, suburban and rural communities.